 Marriage and family life

 On the 3rd of May 1974, Wilson married Cicely Johnston.
 The couple has been married for four and a half decades now.
 In the marriage, Demond Wilson wife gave birth to 6 children who are now adults.
 The Demond Wilson children photos are difficult to obtain online because they lead quiet lives.
 The preacher has managed to keep details of his family life under wraps, so not much is known about his wife.
 She is, however, said to be formerly working as a stewardess and model.
 While she and the Demond Wilson children are rather private people, they are all successful in their respective fields.

 Wilson has previously admitted that his marriage was rocky in his prime years.
 At the time, he was a substance addict who spent a lot of money each week on addictive substances.
 His use of these substances came along with a lousy company and a promiscuous lifestyle.
 He, on several occasions, cheated on his wife leading to a strain in the couple’s relationship.
 He says that the decision to go back to Christ and serve as a pastor saved his marriage.
 Since becoming a preacher, his marriage has been stable and enjoyable.

 Is Demond Wilson still alive?

 Rumours of Demond Wilson death began floating in the media after his exit from the public eye.
 From the pulpit, Demond Wilson today says that the rumours were misguided.
 He reports that his Hollywood life is dead, but his life as a Christian continues to thrive.
 He asserts that his exit from the limelight offered him a chance to reconnect with his family and to develop his character as a reformed creature.
 He is currently authoring, running his Restoration House, and preaching.
-All information about the Demond Wilson cause of death is, therefore, a hoax.
+All information about the Demond Wilson cause of death or Demond Wilson death date is, therefore, a hoax.